lukassoo/mdBookGitAutoBuild/README.md

 ![image](https://github.com/lukassoo/mdBookGitAutoBuild/assets/10761509/01a168ca-6b9f-4bf6-9b7d-65c48df23f61)

 If you want to access private repositories you have to go and add this public key to the account so that this auto builder can access the repository.
+The builder will only ever need read-only access so a dedicated account with read-only access for the target repo is recommended.

 If you want to access a public repository this is not necessary.